-The service will be available in Miami by the end of the year, and in Austin next year, according to The Verge.
+The service will be available in Miami by the end of the year, and in Austin next year, according to

 It will work by allowing a Lyft customer in a defined geographical area the choice to ride in an autonomous vehicle to get to their destination.

 The vehicles will still include a safety driver in the Ford Escape hybrid vehicles.